h2r/ein/doc/stream.md

-After deactivating streaming, `streamImageBufferSize` will contain the number of images saved, while `streamPoseBufferSize` will contain the number of poses.
+After deactivating streaming, `streamImageBufferSize` will contain the number of images saved, while `streamPoseBufferSize` will contain the number of poses.  `clearStreamBuffers` empties the stream buffer.

 #### Exercise:  Stream some images and poses.

 Activate sensor streaming to populate the image and pose stream buffers.
 Inspect the size of the two buffers.
 Which one is larger?
 Why might that be?
+Now run `clearStreamBuffers` and observe that the sizes are back to zero.

 Answer (select to see):